troyvassalotti/troyv.dev/src/posts/using-media-queries-to-make-a-light-mode-site.md

 {% image './src/assets/img/mobile-all-three.jpg', 'What my site looks like without any sort of color scheme emulation, a dark color scheme, and a light color scheme' %}

 As you might expect, using Dark Reader turned my site into a dark-but-not-too-dark wonderland. _But_, changing the settings in the add-on to a "light" scheme causes a handful of problems.
-Mainly, some of the work I did making sure my colors were properly contrasting was just thrown out the window.
+Mainly, some work I did to make sure my colors were properly contrasting was thrown out the window.

-This is clearly an issue.
+This is an issue.
 I don't want people emulating a false light mode when using this website because they will face some potentially-major problems.

 ## Incoming: The Light Mode Experience
 I love making these minor improvements to this site because I know the use cases might be small, but the experience will be appreciated to those who are looking for it.
 Plus, any project that involves CSS is a project I want in on.